Columbus Crew SC Technical Staff

 Onstad, a Vancouver native, earned 57 caps throughout his career with the Canadian National Team, and is the team’s leader in all-time goalkeeper caps as well as shutouts (21).
 At the time of his retirement, Onstad was the longest-serving member of the squad in Canadian National Team history, making his debut on February 18, 1988 against Bermuda in a 0-0 draw.
 In total, the new Black & Gold Assistant Coach represented Canada in 15 FIFA World Cup qualification matches across three separate qualifying campaigns.

-Josh Wolff is in his first season with the Crew and joined Sporting Director and Head Coach Gregg Berhalter’s staff on November 20, 2013 after two seasons as an Assistant Coach on Ben Olsen’s staff at D.C.
+Josh Wolff is in his first season with Crew SC and joined Sporting Director and Head Coach Gregg Berhalter’s staff on November 20, 2013 after two seasons as an Assistant Coach on Ben Olsen’s staff at D.C.
 United.
 Wolff made the transition from the field to the bench as a player/coach in the Nation’s Capital after 15 years in professional soccer both domestically and abroad.

 He began his career with the Chicago Fire in the club’s 1998 inaugural – and MLS Cup-winning – season and in just 14 matches scored eight goals, tying him with the Crew’s Jeff Cunningham for a then-MLS rookie scoring record.
 Wolff would stay with the Men in Red through the end of the 2002 season and took home the 1998 and 2000 Lamar Hunt U.S. Open Cup titles before he was traded to Kansas City.
 Wolff posted back-to-back 10-goal seasons in 2004 and 2005 and secured a third U.S. Open Cup title with the then-Wizards in 2004.